-Criteria for progression to High Impact Training: Hip strength all 5-/5 HS strength 4+/5 Cardiovascular endurance nearing pre-injury level Demonstrates proper squat form and pelvic stability with initial agility drills Develop customized strengthening and flexibility program based off of Patient's sport and/or work activities Phase 4: Sport Specific Training Initiation of dry land jogging MMT compared bilaterally at 60°, 120° & 180° (Isokinetic testing if available) Sport Specific drill work Z cuts, W cuts, Cariocas Agility drills Plyometrics Gradual return to sport
+Criteria for progression to High Impact Training: Hip strength all 5-/5 HS strength 4+/5 Cardiovascular endurance nearing pre-injury level Demonstrates proper squat form and pelvic stability with initial agility drills

+Develop customized strengthening and flexibility program based off patient's sport and/or work activities.

+Phase 4: Sport Specific Training > 12 weeks

+Initiation of dry land jogging MMT compared bilaterally at 60°, 120° & 180° (Isokinetic testing if available) Sport Specific drill work

+- Z cuts, W cuts, Cariocas

+- Agility drills

+- Plyometrics

+Gradual return to sport

+Note: Return to sport based on provider team input and appropriate testing.
+All times and exercises are to serve as guidelines.
+Actual progress may be faster or slower, depending on each individual patient, as agreed upon by the patient and his/her team of providers at AHI.